Protective orders are legal decrees, issued by a judge or magistrate, that protect the health and safety of victims.

 They last for up to 15 days in Virginia, or until a full hearing can be heard by a judge.

-In addition to all the protections provided by an emergency protective order, in instances of family abuse a preliminary protective order can also:
+In addition to all the protections provided by an emergency protective order, a preliminary protective order can also:

 - Require the respondent maintain utility services for the household or order the respondent to restore such services.